 Chemistry is part of the physical sciences and involves the study of energy and matter by observation of its characteristics and properties.

-Clark's program uses modern lab equipment and offers hands-on experience in a collaborative learning environment that includes courses for non-science majors, pre-professional health, and general inorganic and organic chemistry.
+Clark's program uses modern lab equipment and offers hands-on experience in a collaborative learning environment that includes courses for non-science majors, pre-professional health programs, and general inorganic and organic chemistry.

 Learn the Science of Chemistry at Clark